Baltijas valstu karogi

 BCM Prime Ministers’ Council

-The Baltic Council of Ministers operates under the guidance of the Prime Ministers’ Council, the highest decision-making body, which meets at least once a year.
-The Prime Ministers’ Council adopts basic documents in the form of joint statements and approves priority areas of the Baltic States cooperation.
+The Prime Ministers’ Council, which includes the Heads of Government of the Baltic States, is the highest decission-making body of the BCM.
+The Prime Ministers’ Council adopts basic documents in the form of joint statements and approves priority areas of the Baltic States’ co-operation.

 BCM Co-operation Council and Baltic Council

-The Baltic Council is the highest form of co-operation between the Baltic Assembly and the BMP.
-The Baltic Council is a joint meeting of the Baltic Assembly and the BMP Co-operation Council, which traditionally takes place during the Baltic Assembly session.
-At the Baltic Council issues of common interest are discussed and priorities for the following calendar year are identified.
-At the Baltic Council joint documents on the basis of consensus may be adopted.
-The Chairman of the Co-operation Council (Foreign Minister of the rotating presidency) presents an overview of the past year’s work and answers to the members of parliament questions.
-Whereas the Foreign Minister of the incoming presidency outlines its priorities and plans for next year.
-The priorities are included in the Joint Statement of the Baltic Council.
+The Baltic Council is the highest form of co-operation between the Baltic Assembly and the BCM.
+The Baltic Council is a joint meeting of the Baltic Assembly and the BCM Co-operation Council, which traditionally takes place during the Baltic Assembly Session.
+At the Baltic Council issues of common interest are discussed and priorities for the following calendar year are set.
+Joint documents on the basis of consensus may be adopted.
+The Chairman of the Co-operation Council (Foreign Minister of the chairing country) presents an overview of the co-operation during the year.
+Whereas the Foreign Minister of the incoming presidency outlines its priorities and plans for the next year.
+The priorities are stated in the Joint Statement of the Baltic Council.

 The Baltic Assembly (BA) and the Baltic Council of Ministers (BCM) have agreed on a closer and more effective co-operation.
-To achieve this, the trilateral Agreement on Baltic Governmental and Parliamentary Co-operation was amended in 2003, as was the protocol defining specific co-operation mechanisms in 2004.
+To achieve this goal, the trilateral Agreement on Baltic Governmental and Parliamentary Co-operation was amended in 2003.
+In 2004 the protocol defining specific co-operation mechanisms was amended.
 The result was the establishment of the above-mentioned Co-operation Council (the meeting of Foreign Ministers of Estonia, Latvia and Lithuania) and the Baltic Council (the meeting of the Baltic Assembly and the Co-operation Council of the BCM).

-In accordance with the co-operation documents signed, co-operation between the Baltic Council of Ministers and the Baltic Assembly take place at all levels – at the annual session of the Baltic Council, a meeting of the Baltic Assembly and the Co-operation Council of the BCM.
-Regular co-operation takes place between the secretariats of national delegations of the Baltic Council of Ministers and the Baltic Assembly.
-Representatives of the sectoral ministries of the Baltic States are invited to participate in Baltic Assembly committee sessions and thematic conferences.
+In accordance with the co-operation documents signed, collaboration between the Baltic Council of Ministers and the Baltic Assembly takes place at all levels – the annual Baltic Council, regular co-operation between the secretariats of national delegations of the Baltic Council of Ministers and the Baltic Assembly.
+Representatives of the sectoral ministries of the Baltic States participate in the Baltic Assembly committee sessions and thematic conferences.